hurshbajaj/Ion/README.md

 ## 🚀 Setup [WSL]

-[In case of Other, base commands should be the same, feel free to format them as needed]
+In case of Other, base commands should be the same, feel free to format them as needed.

 For the setup, just run: